walquis/git-basics-team-project/thebook/src/instructor-notes/session1.md

 - If most ppl haven't done it, go over the setup parts.

 ## The Simplest Possible Collaborative Git Workflow
+DESCRIBE the workflow embodied by the pull-merge-push diagram.
+- Context: 'their repo' and 'my repo' are cloned from the remote labeled 'origin' (that is, Github).

 POINTS TO MAKE:
-- Describe the iterative workflow: pull/add/commit/push.
-- Discuss the pull/merge/push pic.
-- LAB: Ask ppl for red/green reactions w.r.t. completion.

-DESCRIBE the workflow embodied by the pull-merge-push diagram.
-- Context: 'their repo' and 'my repo' are cloned from the origin.
-- Point out missing details, e.g. "step 0", where 'they' make changes
+- `git pull` is a combination of `git fetch` and `git merge`.
+- Walk through a 'fast-forward' merge (which is what the 'git push' accomplishes from Github's perspective).
+- a `git pull` from one side looks and mostly works like a `git push` from the other side (i.e. a "fetch" and a "merge").
+- Talk about what the arrows on the diagram represent: NOT arrow-of-time!
+They point *backward*, because they represent the commit's "parent" field(s), which points to the previous commit (or commits).
+This is how git draws its graphs, starting with a branch, and why commits are generally not visible when no more branches are pointing to them.

 SKETCHING EXERCISE: Walk with the class through the process of placing the `main` and `origin/main` branch labels corresponding with each operation:
 1. "Where do the branch labels start out when 'my repo' and 'their repo' are cloned?" (everything at the green commit).